usr1l/CasualInk/README.md

 # CasualInk
-CasualInk is for buying, selling, and auctioning off art pieces that you create, or own.
+CasualInk is a clone of Artsy, a website that provides a platform for people to list artwork for sale/auction.
+Visitors can view, bid on, and buy artwork that they like.
+CasualInk is built on a backend comprised of Python Flask and a PostgreSQL database

 ## Technologies Used